MEMBERSHIP PERKS

 Is B7-33 peptide the new anti-fibrotic agent?
 If you are interested in finding out the answer to this question, please keep reading this article we have made especially for you!
 Let’s dive in!

 In fibrosis, the affected tissues become abnormally thick or otherwise degraded.
-Those with terminal illnesses often have fibrosis as a result of their suffering.
-In 2012, a clinical experiment revealed that a protein called H2-relaxin decreased severe, long-term scarring of the cardiac tissues due to heart injury.
-This aspect was observed even though treatment for fibrosis varies from therapy to surgery.
-The natural protein H2-relaxin has a synthetic counterpart known as the B7-33 peptide.
-Like H2-relaxin, B7-33 has anti-fibrotic qualities in addition to the other apparent benefits we’ll list below.
+Research models with terminal illnesses often have fibrosis as a result of their suffering.
+In 2012, an experimental study conducted by Enhanced Peptides suggested that a protein called H2-relaxin may decrease severe, long-term scarring of the cardiac tissues due to heart injury.

 But first, if you are a licensed professional interested in further studying this peptide’s potential, you can click here to buy the B7-33 peptide for research purposes only.